szmiteek/voteAppFE/README.md

 # VoteApp

-# Frontend Application
+## Frontend Application

-This is the frontend part of the application built with Angular.
+This is the frontend part of the VoteApp application built with Angular.
+The backend can be found here: [VoteApp Backend](https://github.com/szmiteek/voteAppBE)

+---

 ## Requirements